lwhorton/lwhorton.github.io/_posts/2023-05-09-rich-design.md

 and slam down some code.

 But first, let's take a moment to appreciate how far we've come.
-We started with a few paragraphs underspecifying some semblance of a feature.
+We started with a few paragraphs under specifying some semblance of a feature.
 Why were we building this thing?
 Did we have reason to believe this thing will fit into our system?
 Could we assume the thing actually solves the problem?
 Could we verify that we actually know what the fundamental problem is?